cdroescher/Movie-Trailer-Website/README.md

 It allows you to dynamically add movies to the website by a given movie title.
 The Information will automatically retrieved via webservice.

-The Movie Website project is part of the _Python programming foundations_ course.
+The _Movie Website Project_ is part of the _Programming Foundations With Python_ course.

 ## Dependencies